gethubai/hubai-web/docs/extensions/development/brains/brainClientManager.md

 # Using a brain on your extension

-We use the IBrainClientManager interface to interact with the brain.
+We use the [IBrainClientManager](/docs/api/hubai-core/interfaces/services.IBrainClientManager.md) interface to interact with the brain.
 The BrainClientManager is a singleton that is injected into the extension's context.
-The BrainClientManager is responsible for managing the brain's lifecycle and for sending prompts to the brain.
+The [IBrainClientManager](/docs/api/hubai-core/interfaces/services.IBrainClientManager.md) is responsible for managing the brain's lifecycle and for sending prompts to the brain.

 ## Brain listing

 ### Available brains

-To get a list of available brains, you can use the `getAvailableBrains` method of the BrainClientManager:
+To get a list of available brains, you can use the [getAvailableBrains](/docs/api/hubai-core/interfaces/services.IBrainClientManager.md#getavailablebrains) method of the BrainClientManager:

 ```ts
 const ImageCreatorExtension: IExtension = {